tstahlhut/net_practice/README.md

 Each router has a routing table which is like a map it uses to forward IP packets.
 In this routing table, the router stores all the routes it knows.
 So, when an IP packet arrives, it searches for the destination IP address in its routing table and forwards it.
 If the IP address is not listed in the routing table, the router uses its default gateway.

 Routers can learn new paths by two methods: dynamic routing and static routing.
+But before the learning starts, we pre-configure a router.

-<details> <summary> Pre-configure a router </summary>
+#### Pre-configure a router

 Go to global config